-Our business goals include developing CPP-109 for use in treating various addictions, including cocaine addiction and methamphetamine addiction.
-At the present time, we estimate that we will require additional funding to complete the Phase III clinical trial that we believe we will be required to complete before we are in a position to file an NDA for CPP-109.
-We will also require additional working capital to support our operations during periods after the middle of 2009.
-Further, we intend to develop clinical studies to seek commercialization of CPP-109 to treat methamphetamine addiction and to commercialize CPP-109 for sale in Europe.
-We do not presently have the funds needed to complete all the necessary studies to gain such U.S. and foreign approvals.
-Other than the U.S. Phase II cocaine and methamphetamine trials described herein, these other studies have not yet been developed, we do not know the ultimate costs of theses studies, and we will need additional funding to pay such costs.
+Our business goals include developing CPP-109 for use in treating various addictions.
+Our primary focus is on seeking approval of an NDA that will allow us to market CPP-109 for the treatment of cocaine addiction.
+At the present time, we will require additional funding to complete the Phase III clinical trial that we believe we will be required to complete before we are in a position to file an NDA for CPP-109 for cocaine addiction.
+We will also require additional funding to complete the non-clinical trials of CPP-109 that will be required before we can file an NDA for CPP-109 for cocaine addiction.
+Further, we will require additional working capital to support our operations during periods after 2010.
+Finally, we hope to develop clinical trials to seek commercialization of CPP-109 to treat methamphetamine addiction and to commercialize CPP-109 for sale in Europe.
+We do not presently have the funds needed to complete all the necessary trials to gain such U.S. and foreign approvals.
+Other than the U.S. Phase II cocaine and methamphetamine trials described herein, these other trials have not yet been developed, we cannot estimate the ultimate costs of these trials, and we will need additional funding to pay such costs.

-We expect to raise any required additional funds through public or private equity offerings, debt financings, capital lease transactions, corporate collaborations or other means.
+We expect to raise any required additional funds through public or private equity offerings, debt financings, capital lease transactions, corporate collaborations, governmental research grants from NIH, NIDA or other appropriate agencies that operate under the NIH umbrella, or other means.
+In that regard, with the recent passage of the American Recovery and Reinvestment Act of 2009, such funding appears to now be available for drug development projects, although there can be no assurance such funding will be available to us or our clinical collaborators.
 We may also seek to raise additional capital to fund additional product development efforts, even if we have sufficient funds for our planned operations.
 Any sale by us of additional equity or convertible debt securities could result in dilution to our stockholders.
 There can be no assurance that any such required additional funding will be available to us at all or available on terms acceptable to us.
 Further, to the extent that we raise additional funds through collaborative arrangements, it may be necessary to relinquish some rights to our technologies or grant sublicenses on terms that are not favorable to us.
-If we are not able to secure additional funding when needed, we may have to delay, reduce the scope of or eliminate one or more research and development programs, which could have an adverse effect on our business.
+If we are not able to secure additional funding when needed, we may have to delay, further reduce the scope of or eliminate one or more research and development programs, which could have an adverse effect on our business.